-1. Serve 500 customers visiting the pharmacy each year.
-Spay/Neuter and Vaccination Services for Homeless Pets Project Number: H-21 Expenditure Category: 2-Negative Economic Impacts/2.37-Economic Impact Assistance: Other Impacted Community: Homeless Individuals and Families Funding Amount: \$400,000 Project Status: Not Started This project consists of engaging with the homeless community to provide spay/neuter and vaccination services for dogs at no cost.
+MAT has been proven in scientific studies to reduce opioid overdose and death.
+Performance Indicators and Outcomes: 1.
+Administer MAT injections to 80 inmates per month.
+Spay/Neuter and Vaccination Services for Homeless Pets Project Number: H-21 Expenditure Category: 2-Negative Economic Impacts/2.37-Economic Impact Assistance: Other Impacted Community: Homeless Individuals and Families Funding Amount: \$400,000 Project Status: In Progress

+This project consists of engaging with the homeless community to provide spay/neuter and vaccination services for dogs at no cost.
 Transportation is often a challenge for homeless pet owners, so the County will utilize the Bradshaw Animal Assist Team (BAAT) vehicle to deliver services in the community.
 The goal of the project is to support homeless individuals who own pets in the County by providing spay/neuter and vaccination services in designated homeless communities.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:
+Performance Indicators and Outcomes: 1.
+Increase the number of homeless pets vaccinated, spayed, and neutered in designated homeless communities.

+WellSpace Crisis Receiving for Behavioral Health

+Project Number: H-22

+tenant improvements.

-1. Increase the number of homeless pets vaccinated, spayed, and neutered in designated homeless communities.
-WellSpace Crisis Receiving for Behavioral Health Project Number: H-22 Expenditure Category: 1-Public Health/1.14-Other Public Health Services Impacted Community: Individuals in Need of Mental Health Services Funding Amount: \$4,750,000 Project Status: In Progress This project will provide funding to assist WellSpace Health to purchase a 13-acre site to construct a Community Wellness Campus.
+Expenditure Category: 1-Public Health/1.14-Other Public Health Services Impacted Community: Individuals in Need of Mental Health Services Funding Amount: \$4,750,000 Project Status: In Progress This project will provide funding to assist WellSpace Health to purchase a 13-acre site to construct a Community Wellness Campus.
 The facility will provide comprehensive medical, dental, behavioral health, and supportive services for individuals insured by Medi-Cal or uninsured to expand behavioral health and recovery-oriented continuums of care.
 Central to the proposed campus is the Crisis Center, which will occupy a two-story, 32,000 square foot building on the campus.
 The top floor of the building will house a 988 Communications Center that will operate in partnership with the California Office of Emergency Services as a state and federally designated behavioral health alternative to 911.
 The first floor will provide real-time response to behavioral health crisis, including the Crisis Receiving for Behavioral Health (CRBH) program, Certified Community Behavioral Health Center, Integrated Resource Center, and a Federally Qualified Health Center for related outpatient medical services.
-Once constructed, the first services are expected to come online within two years upon completion of tenant improvements.
-Use of Evidence:

-This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:
+Once constructed, the first services are expected to come online within two years upon completion of Use of Evidence: This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.